siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 There is also an interaction term.

-Classical arithmetic describes an ideal case: separated units treated as if they do not affect one another.
-It is not thrown away.
+Classical arithmetic is not thrown away.
 It becomes the special case of non-interacting things.
 A new arithmetic should describe the larger case: units brought into relation.

 This book is therefore written for anyone who has been through kindergarten.